Guitar Notes for right & left-handers

 Fret markers are extremely handy for playing barre chords, e.g., if you are playing a barre chord with an E major shape, and want to play an A barre chord, you simply go to the 3rd fret-marker (5th fret); a B chord, the 4th marker (7th fret); a C chord; one fret after the 4th marker (8th fret); a D chord, one fret after the 5th marker (10th fret), etc.

 The same applies if you are playing a particular scale or a lead riff and wanted to start on a D note higher up the fretboard.
 Using the chart above you could start on the A string, 5th fret (3rd fret marker), or on the G string, 7th fret (4th marker), or even the D string 12th fret (6th marker).
 As a developing guitarist, you will find yourself using fret-markers time and time again... think of them as a GPS for your guitar.

 Classical Guitar - Fret Markers on the top side

 Fret Markers along top of neck

-Please note that some guitars have a marker on the 1st fret (Gibson Dove - below), with the majority of guitars having their 1st marker on the 3rd fret... see guitar above.
+Some guitars have a marker on the 1st fret, with the majority of guitars having their 1st marker on the 3rd fret... see guitar above.
 Some classical guitars don't have a marker until the 5th fret which is usually situated in the form of a dot on the top-side of the guitar, and not on the actual fretboard as the picture above shows.If you know the notes on the 6th string, here's a handy tip:

 As long as you know the notes on the 6th string (fattest string) of each fret, you can determine each note on the other 5 strings of the same fret using the 5554 rule: This only applies to strings 2-5, as the 1st string is the same note name as the 6th string.
 Let's use fret 5 as an example...
 String 6 - fret 5 = A (see chart at top of page)